micahcochran/micahcochran.net/source/resume/index.md

 ### [Zoning Ordinance Question Answering](/projects/zoning-qa/)
 <ul>
     <li>Oct.&ndash;Dec.
 2022</li>
-    <li>Team project created a Knowledge Graph Question Answering System.
-The software answered natural language questions about Zoning Ordinance laws.
-The Question Answering System recognized the question matched it to a template, found key words, and filled the key words into slots in the SPARQL query.
-The queries were executed on a Zoning Ordinance Knowledge Graph to obtain the answer.
-The class project was for CS&nbsp;662 Natural Language Processing.</li>
+    <li>The software answered natural language questions about Zoning Ordinance laws.
+The Question Answering System recognized the question matched it to a template, finds key words, and puts key words into the identified SPARQL query.
+The queries are executed on a Zoning Ordinance Knowledge Graph to obtain the answer.
+This was a team project for CS&nbsp;662 Natural Language Processing.
+Python</li>
 </ul>

 ### [Legal Text Website](/projects/legal-text/)